“With Dolby Atmos and voice A.I., the Sonos Arc is the Swiss Army knife of soundbars.”

 Thanks to its upward-firing height channel drivers and its phased speaker array, the Arc also creates an expansive soundstage, making it an ideal single-speaker solution for way-better TV audio.

-One caution here: At the moment, the Arc only supports Dolby Atmos, not DTS:X. DTS:X offers a similarly immersive experience to Atmos, but it’s not as well supported by Blu-rays or streaming services.
-Still, if you need it, you’ll have to look elsewhere.
+At the moment, the Arc only supports Dolby Atmos, not DTS:X, which offers a similarly immersive experience to Atmos, but is not as well-supported by Blu-rays or streaming services.
+If DTS:X support matters to you, check out the excellent Vizio Elevate soundbar, which supports both Dolby Atmos and DTS:X.

 I think the Sonos Arc is terrific on its own, but if what you seek is an even bigger and better sound, you can have it.
 Sonos lets you expand the Arc’s capabilities by adding a $699 Sonos Sub, and you can use any matched pair of Sonos speakers as your surround satellites — even a pair of $99 Ikea Symfonisk Bookshelf speakers.